gvallee/dpu_offload_service/INSTALL.md

 The following packages and versions are required:
 - UCX 1.12 or newer

+The following pachages are optional when there is no need to remotely start binaries on DPUs:
 - openpmix 4.1.0 or newer
 - PRTE 2.0.0 or newer